re-esper/rekka/README.md

 I like RMMV very much, I also like mobile games.
 But, especially at that time, slightly complicated RMMV games did not run smoothly on mobile phones.
 For example, when I ran Moghunter's [Master Demo MV](https://atelierrgss.wordpress.com/download-page-mv-01/) on Xiaomi MI2S or MI3, I got <10 FPS on the map, even 1~3 FPS(MI3) in battle.

 So I made this.
 It can run the RMMV games completely and correctly (neither Ejecta or cocoonjs).
 It have a significant performance improvement in windows, but the improvement is limited on Android.
+No testing on iOS, but I think it will be worse.

+So I think it has no value to use.
+If I remake this today, I will use the full-platform vulkan + v8 solution (v8 is runable on iOS now), I believe I can get great performance improvement as I expect.

 ## Prebuilt Demo